Another IAS officer resigns from service, says ‘building blocks of democracy compromised’

 In his previous roles, Senthil served as the assistant commissioner in Ballari between 2009 and 2012, and held the post of chief executive officer of Shivamogga zilla panchayat for two terms.
 He was also the deputy commissioner of Chitradurga and Raichur districts and director in the Mines and Geology Department since November 2016.

 Last month, IAS officer Kannan Gopinathan had resigned from service because of the restrictions imposed in Jammu and Kashmir.
-However, he had been asked to resume duty till his resignation is accepted.
+However, he had been asked to resume duty until his resignation was accepted.

-Gopinathan had said he has been really disturbed by the situation in Jammu and Kashmir, wherein a large section of the population have had their fundamental rights suspended.
+Gopinathan had said he was really disturbed by the situation in Jammu and Kashmir, where a large section of the population have had their fundamental rights suspended.
 “If you ask me what you were doing, when one of the world’s largest democracies announced a ban on the entire state, and even violated the fundamental rights of the people, I should at least be able to reply that I resigned my job,” he had said then.

 Now, follow and debate the day’s most significant stories on Scroll Exchange.